 When I was a teenager in the 1990s, the 1980s were often reviled as the decade that taste forgot.
 But I think this list is far less heinous than the 10 Worst Songs of the 1970s – the corporate vibes of the 1980s sound less dated than the hippie ethos still permeating some of the worst 1970s songs.

 I couldn’t squeeze in Whitney Houston’s ‘The Greatest Love of All’, Paul McCartney and Michael Jackson’s ‘The Girl Is Mine’, or anything by Huey Lewis and the News.
-Several 1960s legends disgrace themselves and the 1988 Tom Cruise movie Cocktail contributes two numbers.
+Several 1960s legends disgrace themselves, while the 1988 Tom Cruise movie Cocktail contributes two numbers.
 Read on for all the gory details.

 10 Worst Songs of the 1980s